-Drew was about to step forward, keen to help, when another white knight strolled up.
+Drew took a step forward, keen to broker peace, but another white knight strolled up.
 This one had the build of a rugby fullback but with un-mangled ears and perfect hair.

 'It's okay, Len.
 She's fine,' Mr God's Gift said.